 How to watch on Sky Sports

 For live coverage of the England vs India cricket matches you need to be watching Sky Sports.
-The Sky Sports Cricket channel will show every ball, then repeat many of them later in highlights and analysis.

 Similarly, existing Sky customers can add Sky Sports to their package for £18 per month.